Lissy93/dashy/docs/troubleshooting.md

 - Try using [NPM](https://www.npmjs.com/get-npm) instead: So clone, cd, then run `npm install`, `npm run build` and `npm start`
 - Try using [Docker](https://www.docker.com/get-started) instead, and all of the system setup and dependencies will already be taken care of.
 So from within the directory, just run `docker build -t lissy93/dashy .` to build, and then use docker start to run the project, e.g: `docker run -it -p 8080:8080 lissy93/dashy` (see the [deploying docs](https://github.com/Lissy93/dashy/blob/master/docs/deployment.md#deploy-with-docker) for more info)

 ---

+## `yarn build` fails inside the container

+If you run `docker exec <container> yarn build` and get `vite: not found` (or similar), it's because the published image ships only production dependencies.
+The build toolchain (vite, vue-tsc, sass, etc.) lives in `devDependencies` and isn't installed in the runtime image.

+You almost certainly don't need to rebuild.
+Dashy's Express server reads `user-data/conf.yml` on every request, so config changes show up on a page refresh, no rebuild required.

+If you genuinely need a fresh build (you've patched something in `src/`), do it on the host with `yarn install && yarn build`, or build a custom image from a checkout of the repo.

+---